Foshan Guangdong, China Travel Guide

 119

-Generally good in established restaurants.
+Generally good in long-standing restaurants.
 Choose high-turnover street food stalls.

-Risk during summer and early autumn (June-November).
-Monitor forecasts.
+Risk in the summer and early autumn (June-November).
+Keep an eye on the forecast.

 City center areas (Chancheng, Nanhai) are generally well-lit and active.
-More rural districts (Gaoming, Sanshui) also hold safety but may have fewer people out at night.
+More rustic districts (Gaoming, Sanshui) also hold safety but may have fewer people out at night.

-Typhoons present a risk during summer and early autumn (June-November), bringing heavy rain and strong winds.
+Typhoons present a risk in the summer and early autumn (June-November), bringing heavy rain and blustery conditions.
 Monitor local weather forecasts.
 Flooding can occur in low-lying areas during heavy rainfall or typhoons.

 Police: 110, Ambulance: 120, Fire: 119.